The-Shy7/smogondb/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

 Deployed site: https://smogondex.now.sh/

 All Pokemon data was acquired from this RESTful API: https://pokeapi.co/.

+A database of Pokemon built using React that displays Pokemon where users can filter and view details of specific pokemon.

 ## Available Scripts